Return to Subjects

 The essence of all religions is one, only their approaches are different’ (Mahatma Ghandi).
 Our R.E.
 North Star is to inspire our pupils’ curiosity to find out about the world and their place in it.
 Pupils will develop a sense of enjoyment and fascination in learning about themselves, others and the world around them.

 Our teaching will encourage pupils to become critical thinkers reflecting on their own beliefs, religious or otherwise.
 R.E. does not try to persuade but rather to inform and develop the skills with which evaluation can take place.
 Pupils will have balanced and informed conversations about religious and world views whilst exploring big questions.
 They will explore similarity and diversity between religions whilst learning to respect others’ points of view.
 Through high quality teaching, Pupils will understand and appreciate the range of different cultures and traditions within school and further afield as an essential element of their preparation for life in modern Britain.
 The pupils will explore British Values and demonstrate skills and attitudes that will allow them to participate fully in and contribute positively to society.
 Our curriculum will develop the pupils’ ability to recognise the difference between right and wrong and to readily apply this understanding in their own lives.
 Our R.E. curriculum will equip the pupils to speak confidently about their views and prepare them for secondary school by introducing the main religions in Hertfordshire.
-We follow the locally agreed syllabus for Herts and have adapted the Discovery R.E.
-Scheme of learning to fit in with the most common religions at Ashfield.
+We follow the locally agreed syllabus for Herts and have designed our R.E. curriculum to fit in with the religions represented at Ashfield and Hertfordshire.

 Implementation

-At Ashfield, R.E. is taught weekly as a discreet subject and lessons are planned with a clear progression of skills across each year group.
+At Ashfield, R.E. is taught as a discreet subject and lessons are planned with a clear progression of skills across each year group.
 The Hertfordshire Agreed Syllabus for R.E.
-2017-22 provides an outline of the main concepts which pupils should learn and the expected outcomes for this.
+2022-2027 provides an outline of the main concepts which pupils should learn and the expected outcomes for this.
 Each topic taught to pupils focuses on different concepts, with coverage provided across the Ashfield curriculum.
-The Discovery R.E. scheme of work provides planning and key learning activities and this scheme has been adapted to meet the needs of our pupils.
+Our R.E.
+Curriculum provides planning and key learning activities and this scheme has been adapted to meet the needs of our pupils.
 We adopt an enquiry-based approach to teaching and learning.
-Christianity is taught in every year group, with Christmas and Easter given new focus each year, developing the learning in a progressive way but also building on prior knowledge and skills.
-In addition to Christianity, each year group will focus on one other faith including, Hinduism, Islam, Judaism and Sikhism throughout Key Stage 2 which is reflective of our Ashfield’s demographic.
+Christianity is taught in every year group, with Christmas and Easter a focus across KS2, developing the learning in a progressive way but also building on prior knowledge and skills.
+In addition to Christianity, each year group will focus on other faiths including, Hinduism, Islam, Judaism, Buddhism and Sikhism throughout Key Stage 2 which is reflective of our Ashfield’s demographic.
 This builds on R.E. that is taught at our local feeder school.
+We have a spiral approach curriculum which enables children to learn about and revisit different faiths in different year groups.
+This gives children the opportunity to understand more about different faiths, make links, recognise similarities and differences between them.

 R.E. lessons will include: